matheuscavin/SSYS-Employee-Manager/README.md

 - Django 3.1

 ## Clone
-Clone this repo to your local machine using:
+Clone this repository to your local machine using:
 ```shell
 $ git clone https://github.com/matheuscavin/SSYS-Employee-Manager.git
 ```